 How is VU impacting our world for Christ?

 I see how VU is impacting our world every day on a bulletin board in my office, where I pin up postcards and articles from my former students.
 Nate Dorman ’13 left VU and joined a worldwide surfers’ ministry, traveled the world surfing and ministering to surfers; he and his wife, Paula, are now co-pastoring H2O Church in Huntington Beach.
 David Hoffman ’12 and his wife, Tesia, run a powerful ministry that brings the Gospel to the streets and campuses in Tucson, Arizona.
-Josh and Kyla Ransom ’16 have lived and worked in the Horn Africa.
 Adrian Michael ’13 and his wife, Hayleigh, are in Central America where he is teaching leadership training seminars for leaders and pastors in the Caribbean and the US.
 These are just a few of the thousands of VU students who are spreading the Gospel and impacting the world every day.